"How come he don't want me, man?"

 Got through my first date without him, right?
-I learned how to drive, I learned how to shave, I learned how to fight without him, I had 14
+I learned how to drive, I learned how to shave, I learned how to fight without him, I had fourteen

 great birthdays without him!
 He never even sent me a damn card!
-TO HELL WITH HIM!!!
+THE HELL WITH HIM!

 Will: I didn't need him then, and I don't need him now.